dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ### Binary Search Tree

-BST is a special type of binary tree in which left child of a node has value less than the parent and right child has value greater than parent
+BST is a type of binary tree in which left child of a node has value less than the parent and right child has value greater than the parent.

 One of the choices you have to make is to decide on if you want to store the payload next to the node itself or the node should store a pointer to payload somewhere else.